uc-cdis/gen3.org/content/resources/user/submit-data.md

 6. Click 'Upload submission json from form' and then 'Submit'
 7. Make note of the `submitter_id` of your `core_metadata_collection` record for step 3 below

 >__Note:__ Minimally, `submitter_id` and `projects.code` are required properties.
-The project `code` is the name of your project without the "program-" prefix).
+The project `code` is the name of your project without the "program-" prefix.
 For example, if your project url is https://data.mycommons.org/example-training, your project's `code` would be 'training', the `program` would be 'example', and your `project_id` would be the combination: 'example-training'.

 You should have received the message: